 When selling bees, you want to make sure you have good genetics.
 Don't rush to sell nucs or word will spread fast that your bees are poor quality and you won't be selling much.

-When selling nucs, I've found that there are three ways to find customers - post an ad on craigslist, ask the local bee assoc. to post your contact info on their website and offer a beekeeping class.
+When selling nucs, I've found that there are three ways to find customers - post an ad on craigslist, ask the local bee assoc. to post your contact info on their website or hold a beekeeping class.
 When you offer a bee class, after the class is over, some students will be ready to buy bees and they'll be looking to you for their source.
 Even a short, $5 class at your local rec center is often enough to generate customers.

 Beekeeping Classes